riccardomarin/FARM/README.md

 ## Quick-start
 The code runs over all meshes inside "Testset" directory.

-To run the whole pipline adjust the paths inside:
+To run the whole pipline adjust the paths of Matlab and Python interpreters inside the file:
 ```
-Pipeline\test.bat
+Pipeline\run_me.bat
 ```
-and lunch it.
+and run it.

 You can also run each step individually, following this order:
 ```
 First_round.m